 There's nothing quite as exciting as stepping off a plane and into a realm of true tropical relaxation.
-While the warm breeze and humid air promote mental relaxation and relief from everyday anxieties, this source of comfort is also a source of “food” for Tinea Versicolor.
+While the warm breeze and humid air promote mental peace and relief from everyday anxieties, this source of comfort is also a source of "food" for Tinea Versicolor.
 The dimorphic fungus responsible for this yeast infection thrives in hot, humid climates.
-Therefore, if you've suffered from a previous bout of Tinea or you're afraid of triggering an outbreak, it's imperative to prepare for this very real possibility.
+Therefore, if you've suffered from a previous outbreak of Tinea or are afraid of triggering an outbreak, it's imperative to prepare for this genuine possibility.

-While utilizing preventative measures in the above section will help ward off an outbreak, while you're in the tropical climate, you may want to consider the topical application of anti-fungal OTC medications, such as clotrimazole or miconazole.
-If you wish to avoid applying synthetic ointments, which can be irritating to sensitive skin, natural remedies may be your ideal choice.
-Consider applying a topical ointment with ingredients, such as eucalyptus leaf oil, jojoba seed oil, Melaleuca alternifolia leaf oil, and Cymbopogon citratus leaf oil.
-Each of these ingredients is known throughout the holistic – and scientific – community as having potent anti-fungal and antibacterial properties.
+While utilizing preventative measures in the above section will help ward off an outbreak, in the tropical climate, consider the topical application of anti-fungal OTC medications, such as clotrimazole or miconazole.
+If you wish to avoid applying synthetic ointments, which can irritate sensitive skin, natural remedies may be your ideal choice.
+Consider using a topical cream with ingredients such as eucalyptus leaf oil, jojoba seed oil, Melaleuca alternifolia leaf oil, and Cymbopogon citratus leaf oil.
+Each component is known throughout the holistic – and scientific – community as having potent anti-fungal and antibacterial properties.

 Diet and Outbreaks | Foods to Avoid to Reduce Symptoms and Proliferation

 There is a direct connection between diet and skin yeast proliferation.
-While the majority of the outbreak triggers revolve around external influences, your internal health and diet play a direct role in the proliferation of skin flora.
+While most of the outbreak triggers revolve around external influences, your internal health and diet play a direct role in the accumulation of skin flora.
 Therefore, before going on vacation – and throughout your travels – be mindful of what you put in your body.
 While you may be required to sacrifice some of your favorite foods, clear, infection-free skin is worth the sacrifice.

 Foods to Avoid:

-Sugar – Found in almost all foods in the modern American diet, sugar literally acts as a growing agent for yeast.
-Therefore, to effectively fight the proliferation of the microorganism responsible for Tinea, you should significantly reduce or completely avoid sugars until the symptoms are under control.
+Sugar: This is found in almost all foods in the modern American diet.
+Sugar acts as a growing agent for yeast.
+Therefore, to effectively fight the proliferation of the microorganism responsible for Tinea, you should significantly reduce or altogether avoid sugars until the symptoms are under control.
 There are many natural alternatives to standardized sugar, which may help prevent the unnecessary growth of skin flora.
 For example, raw honey or agave nectar may be appropriate substitutes.

-Barley Malt – Found in a wide array of bread and grains, barley malt is actually a derivative of the beer-making process.
-Because of its high yeast content, and ability to support the growth of internal and external yeast (flora), it should be completely avoided.
+Barley Malt: Found in a wide array of bread and grains, barley malt is a derivative of the beer-making process.
+It should be avoided entirely because of its high yeast content and ability to support the growth of internal and external yeast (flora).
 In many cases, most forms of gluten act as a catalyst for yeast development.
 Therefore, many natural health practitioners recommend a gluten-free diet to regain control of these invisible colonies living throughout your body.

-Beer – While some feel all forms of alcohol contribute to the growth of yeast, and they are not incorrect, many find completely avoiding alcohol during a vacation or business trip almost impossible.
-If you must drink an alcoholic beverage, choose clear liquor and completely avoid beer.
+Beer: While some feel all forms of alcohol contribute to yeast growth, and they are not incorrect, many find avoiding alcohol altogether during a vacation or business trip almost impossible.
+If you drink an alcoholic beverage, choose clear liquor and avoid beer altogether.
 Beer, along with many other forms of alcohol, undergoes a fermentation process supported by yeast.
-Therefore, consuming these yeast-filled beverages often trigger the growth of skin and gut flora.
+Therefore, consuming these yeast-filled beverages often triggers the growth of skin and gut flora.
 If you're predisposed to Tinea Versicolor, drinking a cold beer could result in a massive outbreak.